IBM/Predictive-Market-Stress-Testing/README.md

 # Predictive Market Stress Testing

-In this developer journey, we will use three Bluemix finance services to create a web application which performs stress test on an investment portfolio.
+In this code pattern, we will use three IBM Cloud finance services to create a web application which performs stress test on an investment portfolio.
 The Investment Portfolio service is used to load the portfolio into the interface.
 The Predictive Market Scenario service will create a scenario csv file using risk factor and shock magnitude from user inputs.
 The Simulated Instrument Analytics service uses the scenario csv file with each holding in the portfolio to create a table displaying the current and stressed price of the investment holding.

-When the reader has completed this journey, they will understand how to:
+This code pattern is designed for developers with interest in creating financial applications pertaining to investment portfolios.
+When the reader has completed this code pattern, they will understand how to:

 * Load and retrieve data from the Investment Portfolio service
 * Use the Predictive Market Scenario service to generate a scenario